digitoimistodude/macos-lemp-setup/README.md

 Redis is an open source, in-memory data structure store, used as a database, cache.
 We are going to install Redis and php-redis.

 Before installation, make sure you do not use PHP provided by macOS.
 You should be using PHP installed by homebrew.
 If you are having problems with testing php-redis after installation, it is most probably caused bacuse of using wrong PHP.
-See (Troubleshooting: Testing which version of PHP you run)(#testing-which-version-of-php-you-run) for more information.
+See [Troubleshooting: Testing which version of PHP you run](#testing-which-version-of-php-you-run) for more information.

 1. Check that `pecl` command works
 2. Run `brew update` first